- My NYPL

 Dr. Frank Corigliano, a resident psychologist at NYSEC, shared this story about the first post-Daddy & Me televisiting session.
 "One of the dads in particular was especially enthusiastic about reading for his kids.
 He picked wonderful books and made recordings for each of his boys.
 The next time I spoke with Mom to schedule the televisit, she told me that her family used the Sesame Street materials that she was given during the Daddy & Me family day.
 Now that the boys understood about dad’s incarceration, they were eligible to televisit.
 I am thrilled to say that the boys had their visit!"
 Dad read The Lorax by Dr. Seuss to his two young boys.
-The Sesame Street materials we use at Daddy & Me, and more can be found here.
+The Sesame Street materials we use at Daddy & Me, and more can be found on the Sesame Street website.

 Books, magazines, comic books and more!